 Style & Fit

-If you're not looking for a slipper with a high heel, but seek a cute style, the BOBs Ice Angel receives many kudos for its cute knit upper.
+If you're not looking for a high heel, but seek a cute style, the BOBs Ice Angel receives many kudos for its cute knit upper.
 The HALLUCI Cross Band is another notable mention with its criss-cross patterned upper that frees your toes and looks cute on any pair of feet.
 For those that appreciate a regular look, we like the Dearfoam Slip-On, which caters to anybody's style, thanks to its plethora of color and pattern options.

 Fit is probably the most crucial consideration to make when buying a sandal.
 We recommend reading many reviews on the product you're thinking about, so you're able to learn how it's going to fit.
 From our experience, most of the products in this review will fit a medium to wide foot without a problem.

-Slippers with a more narrow profile include the UGG Ansley Moccasin, HALLUCI Cross Band, and Isotoner Ballerina.
+Options with a more narrow profile include the UGG Ansley Moccasin, HALLUCI Cross Band, and Isotoner Ballerina.
 All will stretch out if you have a wider foot but expect your foot will be squeezed towards the front.
 If you have super-wide feet, the Dearfoam Slip-On stands out for how much it stretches and will accommodate super wide feet.
 That said, those with narrow feet may find it too loose, and many want to size up.